luxonis/depthai-hardware/docs/source/pages/guides/realsense_comparison.rst

 Standalone/on-the-edge mode means that you can flash your application to the device, which means that you don't need to have the device connected to a host (RPi/PC/laptop...), more `information here <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__.

-This allows users to build small, low-powered embedded devices and :ref:`integrate OAK SOM <Integrating DepthAI into products>` to upgrade their products with the power of Spatial AI.
+This allows users to build small, low-powered, embedded devices and :ref:`integrate OAK SoM <Integrating DepthAI into products>` to upgrade their products with the power of Spatial AI.

 .. include::  /pages/includes/footer-short.rst